-The Board may hold an annual offsite Board retreat to focus on board development, strategic planning, legislative planning, developments in public pension administration, and other topics as determined by the Board.
+The Board may hold an annual offsite-Board retreat, either on-site or off-site, to focus on board development, strategic planning, legislative planning, developments in public pension administration, and other topics as determined by the Board.
 A Board Retreat must also be noticed as a meeting of the Board.